Pshy0/pshy_merge/README.md

 ready-to-run scripts should not be doing that anyway since this is not used by TFM, but if they do, this can cause issues.

 Modules are currently not run in different environments (perhaps in the near future?).
-This means that if two scripts are using the same global identifier names, they might colliding.
+This means that if two scripts are using the same global identifier names, they may collide.
 You can fix this by making the colliding identifiers local.

 If several modules use a graphic interfaces or ingame objects,